 In The Secret of NIMH 2: Timmy to the Rescue, there's a song based on this, appropriately titled "Just Say Yes", where Martin tries to get Tim to help him take over Thorn Valley.

-Rise of the Guardians has Pitch Black try a this on Jack Frost.
+Rise of the Guardians has Pitch Black practically proposes to Jack Frost, saying what goes together better than cold and dark.
 Both of them being very similar spirits in a lot of ways makes them somewhat sympathetic to each other and Pitch's offer is seemingly a sincere attempt at getting a friend he can relate to...
-The look on his face when Jack turns down the offer is actually quite sad.
+The look on his face when Jack turns down the offer is actually quite sad and almost heartbroken.

 The direct to DVD film "Green Lantern: First Flight" has Sinestro trying to convince Hal throughout the movie that the Guardians are failing at their duties, though it's only near the end that he actually makes the offer.